ABRAHAM LINCOLN HEALTH SERVICES

 Donna Feaster, RN School Nurse

-All incoming kindergarten students are required to submit a completed school physical and updated immunizations before October 15, 2020 regardless of remote or in-person learning.
+All incoming kindergarten students are required to submit a completed school physical and updated immunizations by the first day of school.
 Please note that some of these immunizations are different from the requirements for preschool.
 These immunizations include: DTaP series, IPV series 4 doses, 3 doses of Hepatitis B, 2 doses of MMR, and 2 doses of Varicella (chickenpox).
 Completed physical forms may be turned in to the school health office as soon as they are completed or mailed to Abraham Lincoln Attn: Nurse.
 If your child will be new to Abraham Lincoln School, the health requirements are the same as if your child would be entering as Kindergartner.
 Please see the health requirements listed above.

 Please click HERE for the Child Health Examination Form.

 A dental examination is also required for students entering Kindergarten and second grade.
 The deadline for dental examination forms is May 15th of the current school year.
 We will accept dental exams that are completed up to 18 months prior to the due date.
 For the 2020-2021 school year, we will accept dental exams completed between November 15th, 2019 and May 15th, 2021.
 Please click HERE to the Dental Examination Form.

 All Kindergartners are required to have a professional eye exam completed.
 We ask that these are completed prior to October 15th of the current school year but will happily accept them at any point during the school year.
 Please click HERE to the Eye Examination Form.

 Health Conditions and Medications at School: